ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 ProviderPassword property

-Password used to logon to the provider.
-The majority of the TAP/UCP providers do not require a password; however, if a password is required, you can set it here.
+Password used to log on to the provider.
+The majority of TAP/UCP providers do not require a password.
+If a password is required, you can set it here.

 Example: